yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 The Tyk Gateway server is configured primarily via the `tyk.conf` file, this file resides in `/opt/tyk-gateway` on most systems, but can also live anywhere and be directly targeted with the `--conf` flag.

+### Environment Variables

 Environment variables can be used to override settings defined in the configuration file.
-The [Tyk Gateway environment variables page](/docs/configure/gateway-env-variables/) shows how the JSON member keys map to an environment variables.
+The [Tyk Gateway environment variables page](/docs/configure/gateway-env-variables/) shows how the JSON member keys maps to an environment variable.
 Where an environment variable is specified, its value will take precedence over the value in the configuration file.

 ### <a name="linter"></a> tyk lint
 In **v2.4** we have added a new `tyk lint ` command which will validate your `tyk.conf` file and validate it for syntax correctness, misspelled attribute names or format of values.
 The Syntax can be: